UEFA Euro 2016 qualifying Group I

 The UEFA Euro 2016 qualifying Group I was one of the nine groups to decide which teams would qualify for the UEFA Euro 2016 finals tournament.
 Group I consisted of five teams: Portugal, Denmark, Serbia, Armenia, and Albania, where they played against each other home-and-away in a round-robin format.

 The top two teams, Portugal and Albania, qualified directly for the finals.
 As third-placed Denmark weren't the highest-ranked among all third-placed teams, they advanced to the play-offs, where they lost to Sweden and thus failed to qualify.

-France were also partnered with the five-team Group I, which enabled the 2016 tournament hosts to play centralised friendlies against these countries on their 'spare' dates.
+France were also partnered with the five-team Group I, which enabled the 2016 tournament hosts to play centralized friendlies against these countries on their 'spare' dates.
 However, these friendlies did not count in the qualifying group standings.

 Standings

 Matches

 The fixtures were released by UEFA the same day as the draw, which was held on 23 February 2014 in Nice.
 Times are CET/CEST, as listed by UEFA (local times are in parentheses).